Brad Tinsley

-Bradley Glen Tinsley (born May 10, 1989) is an American professional basketball player.
-He played college basketball for Vanderbilt University in Nashville, Tennessee, where he was the starting point guard and played high school basketball at Oregon City High School in Oregon City, Oregon, where he was a top recruit.
-Tinsley currently plays for FC Porto in the Liga Portuguesa de Basquetebol.
+Bradley Glen Tinsley (born May 10, 1989) is an American former professional basketball player.
+He played college basketball for the Vanderbilt Commodores before playing professionally in Belgium, France, Australia, Germany, Portugal, Lithuania and Italy.

 High school career

 In 2008, Tinsley led the Pioneers to state runner-up as a senior.
 He averaged 25 points, seven rebounds, seven assists, and three steals during the season.
 Tinsley also won the Oregon Player of the Year as well as the Gatorade Player of the Year in the state of Oregon in his last season at Oregon City High School.
 He finished second in all-time leading scoring for "big schools" and fourth overall in the state of Oregon.
 First on that list is Cleveland Cavaliers power forward Kevin Love.
 In December 2007, his squad was the runner-up at the Les Schwab Invitational.

 Tinsley was a first-team all-league selection in all four years of high school and was all-state in his junior and senior seasons.
 He also lettered four times in basketball and baseball and lettered twice in football.